 The following list of Seattle-Tacoma metro area corn mazes are popular Halloween outings for many families and an alternative “haunt” for thrill-seekers.
 It you are looking for haunted houses and spooky tours, check out our big list of Halloween haunted houses and spooky tours.
 Some corn mazes are family-friendly, some are scary and creepy, and some are frightening.

-Night time corn mazes, even when un-haunted, are dark and can be scary for young children.
-So if you must take children 12 or younger, use common sense.
+Nighttime corn mazes, even when un-haunted, are dark and can be scary for young children.
+So, if you must take children 12 or younger, use common sense.
 Go in the daytime to an un-haunted corn maze.

 Love our cheap ideas?
 Get our FREE email newsletters.